tokc/isledelux/readme.txt

 Fill in your API keys and path to Blender in the config.py text file, then run isledelux.py, and it will tweet out images.

 |-- Blender Scripts --|
-If you would like to play around with the Blender Python script in your own Blender scene, load up the cycles_island.py file and remove (or comment out) the bottom three lines before hitting "Run Script".
+If you would like to play around with the Blender Python script in your own Blender scene, load up the isledelux_GUI.py file and hit "Run Script".
+Be aware that the script empties out the scene before adding stuff, so don't run it in a scene full of important stuff.

 |-- You can find Isle de Lux @isledelux on Twitter. --|